Frequently Asked Questions for International Patients

 Aside from personal belongings, you must have documentation to enter the United States.
-Having American currency on hand is helpful.
+Having American currency on hand is recommended.
 A member of the care coordination team will make sure you have a checklist of everything you need.

 What should I expect when I'm in the hospital?

-Expect to be treated by board-certified physicians at one of our top-ranked hospitals in the U.S. known for quality, excellent patient care and customer service.
+Expect to be treated by board-certified physicians at one of the top-ranked hospitals in the U.S. known for quality, excellent patient care and customer service.
 Your care coordinator can go over any specifics that you may want to know about ahead of time.